 Bethany History

 Those were years of leaping and scrambling, the early 1950s.
-World War II was over, the postwar reconstruction had begin.
+World War II was over, the postwar reconstruction had begun.
 The “baby boom” was beginning to make itself heard.
-There were were polio outbreaks in the summer and unusually cold spells in the winter.
 Ottawa was building rapidly toward the south and west to accommodate the army of new government employees and their families.
-Everything had to be done at once….
-The postwar feeling of relief and optimism matched the mood of the church planners.
+Everything had to be done at once… The postwar feeling of relief and optimism matched the mood of the church planners.

 -